wdv4758h/pypy-extradoc/talk/pycon2014/abstract.rst

 Detailed abstract
 -----------------

-pypy-stm is a special version of PyPy that runs on multiple cores without the infamous Global Interpreter Lock (GIL).
-It means that it can run a single Python program using multiple cores, rather than being limited to one core, as is the case for CPU-intensive programs on CPython.
+'pypy-stm' is a special version of PyPy that runs on multiple cores without the infamous Global Interpreter Lock (GIL).
+It means that it can run a single Python program using multiple cores, rather than being limited to one core, as it is the case for CPU-intensive programs on CPython (or regular PyPy).

-But the point is not only that: it can give the programmer the illusion of single-threaded programming, even when he really wants the program to use multiple cores.
+But the point is not only that: this approach can give the programmer the illusion of single-threaded programming, even when he really wants the program to use multiple cores.
 This naturally avoids a whole class of bugs.
 I will give examples of what I mean exactly by that.
 Starting from the usual multithreaded demos --with explicit threads-- I will move to other examples where the actual threads are hidden to the programmer.
 I will explain how we can modify/have modified the core of async libraries (Twisted, Tornado, gevent, ...) to use multiples threads, without exposing any concurrency issues to the user of the library --- the existing Twisted/etc. programs still run mostly without change.
 Depending on the status at the time of the presentation, I will give demos of this, explaining in detail what people can expect to have to change (very little), and how it performs on real applications.